prudhvidandamudi/cypress-ecommerce-framework/README.md

 # Cypress E-Commerce Test Framework

-A comprehensive end-to-end testing framework built with Cypress and TypeScript for testing an e-commerce application.
+An end-to-end testing framework built with Cypress and TypeScript for testing an e-commerce application.
 The framework implements the Page Object Model (POM) pattern, utilizes data factories for test data generation, and supports both UI and API testing.

 ## 🌟 Features